chrissar/klf-technical-interview/README.md

 ##### Making calls

 To make calls to the application, you can use Postman.
-Using the Postman application, import the collection found in the `postman` folder.
+Using the Postman application, import the collection and environment files found in the `postman` folder.

 You'll find three requests: "Create User", "Get User(s)" and "Get User by ID".